rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 #### Set Priority of Investigation

-Allows to change the priority of the investigation with the given ID or RRN
+This action is used to allows to change the priority of the investigation with the given ID or RRN

 ##### Input